SemEval/SemEval2025/schedule.md

   - LATE-GIL-NLP at Semeval-2025 Task 10: Exploring LLMs and transformers for Characterization and extraction of narratives from online news
   - LATE-GIL-NLP at SemEval-2025 Task 11: Multi-Language Emotion Detection and Intensity Classification Using Transformer Models with Optimized Loss Functions for Imbalanced Data
   - Team INSAntive at SemEval-2025 Task 10: Hierarchical Text Classification using BERT
+  - GIL-IIMAS UNAM at SemEval-2025 Task 3: MeSSI: A Multimodule System to Detect Hallucinated Segments in Trivia-Like Inquiries

 </details>